mikantlin/quartz-journey-wreathed-in-ash/content/The Party/Arran Tirran.md

 - Afflicted with a curse from [[Ravaria]]'s death
 - (Apparently) cleared the curse using the fire of [[Mr Storyteller]], now has a burned hand
 - Wants to kill the woman who led to him being put in prison
+- Lost his leg and now interacts with the Weave in weird ways in the Martyn Blast